Kevin-Oudai/django-mcquiz/README.rst

 Multiple Choice Quiz
 ====================

-MCQuiz is a Django app to display multiple choice quizzes and grade the quiz when it is submitted.
-It does not save any user data.
-It is strictly to create, display and grade.
+MCQuiz is a reusable Django application for building and running multiple choice quizzes.
+The app provides models for quizzes, questions and answers, views to take a quiz and review solutions, and Bootstrap-based templates for a simple UI.
+MCQuiz does not store user information; it simply displays quizzes, accepts answers and calculates scores.

 Features
 --------